DiamondLightSource/PuckBarcodeReader/docs/code.md

 ===============================
 This application is written in Python (v3.5) and was developed under Windows but should be portable to other platforms.

 The following steps will help you prepare an appropriate Python environment to run this program.
-These instructions assume that you will use the 32-bit version on Python 3.5.1, but the barcode scanner should also run correctly under other versions of Python (e.g. 2.7, 3.4, 64bit).
+These instructions assume that you will use the 32-bit version of Python 3.5.1, but the barcode scanner should also run correctly under other versions of Python (e.g. 2.7, 3.4, 64bit).

 * Install the appropriate version of Python by downloading the Windows binary installer from <https://www.python.org/downloads/release/python-351/>
     * You want the one labelled 'Windows x86 MSI installer'